cho-sanghyeon/EfficientML.github.io/index.md

 weight: 1
 ---

-# XC-CACHE: Cross-Attending to Cached Context for Efficient LLM Inference
-Submitted on 23 Apr 2024 by João Monteiro1, Étienne Marcotte1,*, Pierre-André Noël1,*, Valentina Zantedeschi1,*, David Vázquez1, Nicolas Chapados1, 2, Christopher Pal1, 2, Perouz Taslakian11, ServiceNow Research.
+# Do Pruning Metrics Generalize?
+A Cross-Architecture Study on CNNs and Transformers
-Posted by HyunDong Kim, Sangil Han
+Posted by Yeeun Kim, Sanghyeon Cho

 ## 1. Introduction
 With the rapid advancement of deep learning technologies, high-performance deep neural networks (DNNs) have been extensively employed across diverse domains, including image classification, object detection, and natural language processing [1-2].
 Prominent architectures such as VGGNet [3], ResNet [4], and Vision Transformer (ViT) [5] have demonstrated remarkable performance on various tasks. **However, as the depth and width of these models increase, there is a corresponding substantial growth in parameter count and computational complexity.** For example, ResNet-50 requires over 3.8 GFLOPs for processing a single image, whereas VGG-19 demands approximately 19.7 GFLOPs and occupies about 548 MB of memory for storing parameters [6].